aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 ![](images/pareto.png)
 If we rank products by sales performance (from highest to lowest), we will find that the top 33% account for 80% of sales.
 A clear strategy is to push the sales of the top 5, so we can bias to get the 20% - 80% relation.
 What about the rest of the products?
+Let's take a look:
-### Sales Amount vs Units Sold Matrix: 76 products at risk of removal
+### Sales Amount vs Units Sold Matrix(log): roducts at risk of removal
 ![](images/log.png)

 ## Nomihoudai - 飲み放題
 ## Course - コース
 Para ver el código completo, revisar la versión final en el preview